Jean Allain: Life and work

 Allain was born and grew up in Canada.
 He completed his master's thesis at the Inter-American Court of Human Rights in San José, Costa Rica, and received his doctorate at the Graduate Institute of International Studies.

 He became professor of public international law and director of the Human Rights Center at Queen's University Belfast.
 From 1998 to 2004, he taught at the American University in Cairo, Egypt.
 He subsequently became professor of public international law at the Wilberforce Institute for the study of Slavery and Emancipation at the University of Hull, and associate professor at the Center for Human Rights at the University of Pretoria, South Africa.
 Since 2015, he has been special advisor to Anti-Slavery International, the world's oldest human rights organization.

 He is now also professor of law at Monash University Faculty of Law in Melbourne, Australia and associate of the university's Castan Center.
 He was also appointed visiting professor at the Beijing Pedagogical University from 2017 to 2020.

 Allain is a generalist in the field of international law, specializing in human rights.
 His work focuses on modern slavery and human trafficking.
 The 2012 book The Legal Understanding of Slavery, From the Historical to the Contemporary, which he edited, is considered the most comprehensive account of the Bellagio-Harvard Guidelines on the Legal Parameters of Slavery regarding the concept of slavery and its interpretation in law.
-In 2008, the Australian Supreme Court established the legal applicability of the 1926 definition of slavery to contemporary situations on the basis of these guidelines.
+In 2008, the High Court of Australia established the legal applicability of the 1926 definition of slavery to contemporary situations on the basis of these guidelines.

 In 2016, a ruling by the Inter-American Court of Human Rights made extensive use of Allain's expertise on slavery and forced labor and the concept of modern slavery.

 Allain has acted in an advisory capacity for the International Labour Organization, the Organization for Security and Cooperation in Europe and the United Nations High Commissioner for Refugees.